cdumay/rust-cdumay_error/README.md

             extra.insert("url".to_string(), Value::String("https://www.example.com/cdumay".to_string()));
             extra
         })
-        .message("The requested resource could not be found but may be available in the future.
-Subsequent requests by the client are permissible.".to_string())
+        .message("The requested resource could not be found but may be available in the future.".to_string()) .build();
-        .build();
     println!("{}", serde_json::to_string_pretty(&err).unwrap());
 }